-Business) should not be enabled at theIf you use HDX or an application-specific d HDX RealTime Media Engine (Skype for same time.
+Only One Option at a Time for a Particular Device HDX RealTime Webcam redirection and HDX RealTime Media Engine (Skype for Business) should not be enabled at the same time.
+If you use HDX or an application-specific optimization pack (e.g. Zoom VDI Media plugin), Native USB Redirection / Fabulatech USB Redirection should be disabled.
 Settings on the Server Side Settings on the Client Side The following policy settings must be enabled: Multimedia conferencing (enabled by default) Windows Media Redirection (enabled by default) For details, see https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/multimedia/webcam-compression.html.
-Go to Sessions &gt; Citrix &gt; Citrix Global &gt; HDX Multimedia.
+Go to Sessions > Citrix > Citrix Global > HDX Multimedia.
 Enable Multimedia redirection (enabled by default).
 Enable HDX RealTime Webcam redirection.
 Configure the webcam resolution, 352 x 288 by default, and other settings if required.
 Certain webcam models may only support specific resolutions.
 If the USB redirection is enabled (not recommended), use Device Rules to forbid the forwarding of the webcam via USB redirection.
-See the section above (see page 873).
+See the section above (see page 951).